 You will be able to gain six hours' CPD while you interact and learn at this year's Autumn Conference.Book now

-Tha last chance to book your earlybird ticket is 6th October
+The last chance to book tickets is 30th October

 Your ticket includes: